Voice of Red Hook: An Augmented Reality Project

 School of Visual Arts, 2018

-Strategist, researcher, branding and pitch design.
+Strategist, UX/UI, branding and pitch design.

 The current community in Red Hook has concerns about climate change after Hurricane Sandy, however, they have other more pressing concerns as well like safety, affordability and education in the area.
-Many residents feel as though their concerns aren’t heard and they don’t have anytime to turn to who they believe will listen or actually do something.
+Many residents feel as though their concerns aren’t heard and they don’t have anyone to turn to who they believe will listen or actually do something.

 This project began investigating how to address climate change in the Brooklyn neighborhood of Red Hook.
 The team conducted secondary research into the effects of Hurricane Sandy and began prototyping an augmented reality experience that would help people become more aware of probable flooding and climate concerns that will occur in Red Hook, so that they could make a decision about how to best prepare for the damage.
 The team went to Red Hook and interviewed various residents on the concept, to test the prototype and to learn about the neighborhood concerns and who they would want the project to form partnerships with for the project.